 Rabies is a viral disease almost always caused by animal bites (especially dogs, monkeys, bats).
-Risk occurs in Nepal and, therefore, you should take measures to prevent it.
+Risk occurs in Indonesia, including Bali and, therefore, you should take measures to prevent it.
 Given the serious danger posed by rabies as a uniformly fatal disease, follow these important guidelines: